devstrons/git-and-github-playground/git-docs.md

 git config --global user.email 'youremail'
 ```

-### 4. Create a local git repository
+### 4. Creating a local Git repository

 In this step, you will create a folder (directory) for your project.
 A project is just a simple folder that stores all the files related to a certain project.
 A local repository is a project or a folder that is on your computer.

-If your Git bash is not opened, go to start and type git bash.
-Git terminal will popup on Windows devices.
-If it is MasOS just open the Mac terminal.
-On the terminal write:
+If Git Bash is not opened, search for Git Bash and open it.
+The terminal will pop up on Windows devices.
+If it's MacOS, just open the Mac terminal.
+Now type:

 ```shell
 mkdir project_name